Photos: Inside the revamped Central and Uhuru Park

 During the Nairobi News site visit, the final touches are being put in place in both parks.

-Outdoor libraries have been set for use, which will be used for book launches as well.
+Outdoor libraries have been set for use, which will also be used for book launches.

-Also, a skating rink has been created in Central Park, as well as a water table, which was not there before.
+Also, a skating rink has been created in Central Park and a water table, which was not there before.

 The National Assembly had allocated Sh1 billion for the renovations of the parks through the Supplementary Appropriation Bill, 202.

 Both the parks will be used during the 5-day Nairobi Festival event.

 Also read: ‘I open my WhatsApp to text him, then I remember…’ cries wife of slain Pakistan Journalist